HaxeFoundation/nekovm.org/www/pages/lua.md

 ### Opcodes

-As stated in the Lua 5.0 paper, all Lua opcodes fit in to 32 bits, requiring a bit of unpacking to extract the operands and result registers.
+As stated in the Lua 5.0 paper, all Lua opcodes fit into 32 bits, requiring a bit of unpacking to extract the operands and result registers.

 Neko opcodes have one optional parameter so they are stored with either one or two 32-bit values.
 The bytecode loader ensures that all jumps are performed on valid opcode offsets so an invalid bytecode file cannot corrupt the Virtual Machine, and appropriate optimizations can be done upon bytecode loading, such as inlining the globals addresses.

 A lot of Lua's opcodes allow an operand to be either a register or a constant, depending on a set bit.
-This requires additional processing, but reduces the number of instructions.
+This requires additional processing but reduces the number of instructions.

 Neko has 63 opcodes, with 11 of them being used only for optimizations purposes and 8 for optimizing different kinds of often-used comparisons.
 Each binary operation also has its own opcode and some domain-specific opcodes have been added for partial application (currying) and tail-recursive calls.

 ### Globals

 Globals are stored by name in a regular `table` in Lua.
 This means that getting a global variable requires a hash table lookup.
 This is massively slower compared to Neko, which can inline the address of globals providing much faster read/write access.
-There is reason in the madness of the Lua approach though, namely you can: find a global by a runtime generated string (eg. `_G["Button"..i]`), provide the global table with metamethods for new default values, etc. And finally, the global table can be resized or even freed.
+There is a reason in the madness of the Lua approach, though, namely you can: find a global by a runtime generated string (eg. `_G["Button"..i]`), provide the global table with metamethods for new default values, etc. Finally, the global table can be resized or even freed.

 ### Closures